Your Cart (0)

 First, let’s break down why regular resistance training is so important for perimenopausal, menopausal, and postmenopausal women.

 Resistance exercise builds and maintains muscle strength, which boosts metabolism and helps counter menopause-related weight gain.
-When combined with adequate protein intake, strength training improves body composition by increasing lean muscle mass and reducing body fat.
+When combined with adequate protein intake, strength training improves body composition by increasing lean muscle mass and reducing body fat2.

 Exercise also has powerful mental health benefits.
 Dr. Newson explains, “It may feel like the last thing you want to do, but there is so much science now showing the link between physical movement and improved mental health.
 With all the changes going on in your mind and body, it is the most powerful tool at your disposal.”
+For a deeper look at the mood side of this, see our guide on the anxiety of menopause.

 Let’s explore six effective exercises you can add to your routine to build strength, energy, and long-term health.